a3kov/pyramid_sqlalchemy_sessions/docs/getting-started.rst

 * you want to store not very important information or even throw-away data

-* you require that session data should be always saved, regardless of transaction results, such as if you collect statistics.
+* you require that session data should be always saved, regardless of transaction results, e.g. if you collect statistics.
   This is a big No to this library.

-* you don't care about transactions, data reliability and don't mind to lose session data from time to time
+* you don't care about transactions, data reliability and don't mind to lose session data from time to time.
   In this case you could pick a memory-based session backend, like `pyramid_redis_sessions`_.

   .. _pyramid_redis_sessions:
     https://pypi.python.org/pypi/pyramid_redis_sessions